-- What are they doing well?
+- What do they do well?

-- Where are there opportunities?
+- Where are their opportunities?

 COMPETITIVE RESEARCH TOOLS

-LinkResearchTools: This paid Chrome Extension shows you the authority that a page is receiving from links – great for identifying your competitors’ link strategies and building your own.
+LinkResearchTools: This paid Chrome extension shows you the authority that a page is receiving from links – great for identifying your competitors “link strategies and building your own.

-How to do SERP Analysis for SEO
+How to perform SERP analysis for SEO

-We also have to be realistic about whether our content and our website has a chance of ranking for the keyword in light of the other publishers on the page.
-If we’re a manufacturer of basketballs and we see that the SERP for the keyword “basketball” is dominated by news publishers and statistics websites, we know that our product pages have little chance of breaking onto page 1.
+We also have to be realistic about whether our content and our website have a chance of ranking for the keyword in light of the other publishers on the page.
+If we’re a manufacturer of basketballs, and we see that the SERP for the keyword “basketball” is dominated by news publishers and statistics websites, we know that our product pages have little chance of breaking onto page 1.

 SERP ANALYSIS TOOLS